NHL entry draft

 NHL draft lottery

-Let’s say the Anaheim Ducks came last in the previous season and the Edmonton Oilers have the best ranking of the 16 teams.
-If the winning percentage should be given, the Anaheim Ducks will have a higher percentage and this will reduce until it gets to the Edmonton Oilers.
+Let’s say the Anaheim Ducks came last in the previous season, and the Edmonton Oilers have the best ranking of the 16 teams.
+If the winning percentage is given, the Anaheim Ducks will have a higher percentage, and this will reduce until it gets to the Edmonton Oilers.

 The winning percentage determines how likely it is for a team to win the draw.
 Below is the distribution of the draft odds for the 2022 NHL draft lottery.